Yoav666s/dnd-wiki/collections/_classes/nornfeld/ranger/harrier.md

 Additionally, when you cast [[Expeditious Retreat]], it doesn't require your concentration.

-# Harrier Spells
+# Harrier Magic
-When you reach a Ranger level specified in the Harrier spells table, you thereafter always have the listed spells prepared.
+Also at 3rd level, you learn an additional spell when you reach certain levels in this class, as shown in the Harrier Spells table.
+Each spell counts as a ranger spell for you, but it doesn't count against the number of ranger spells you know.

 ## Harrier Spells